- Unbeliebable: White House turns Bieber petition response into immigration screed

 Hometown boy David Freese is MVP of World Series

-Freese batted .348 in the World Series, with seven RBIs, three doubles and one big homer.
+The most unlikely standout on a team full of big names, Freese batted .348 for the series, with seven RBIs, three doubles and one big homer.
 He’s the fourth Cardinals player to win the MVP award, joining Hall of Fame pitcher Bob Gibson in 1964 and ‘67, catcher Darrell Porter in 1982 and David Eckstein in their 2006 victory over Detroit.

-The kid who grew up in a St. Louis suburb hit a three-run homer in Game 6 of the NLCS against the Milwaukee Brewers.
+The kid who grew up in a St. Louis suburb hit a three-run homer in Game 6 of the NLCS against Milwaukee, earning the MVP of that series for the first act in his coming out party.
+His performance in Act 2 against the Rangers made him the sixth player to be MVP of a league championship series and the World Series.

-Holliday struggled most of the series before spraining his right wrist during Game 6, keeping him off the roster Friday.
+Holliday struggled most of the series before spraining his right wrist during Game 6, taking him off the roster Friday.
 Pujols was intentionally walked whenever he was a threat.

 It wasn’t until about a year out of high school that the itch to play finally returned.